 - Trinity Community Church in San Rafael (Thursday mornings at 11:30 AM at 1675 Grand Ave)

-On Sunday, Tuesday, Wednesday, Thursday and Friday, we deliver to seven different lower income complexes housing seniors and others, where the residents gather together in their community rooms to sort out and then share the food among themselves.
-You can see a video of one of these locations in the right sidebar of our website.
+On Sunday, Tuesday, Wednesday, and Friday, we deliver to ten different lower income complexes housing seniors and others, where the residents gather together in their community rooms to sort out and then share the food among themselves.
+You can see a video of one of these locations here.

 We also serve residents of a marina in San Rafael on Mondays, and we run a bag program with personal deliveries by our volunteers to folks who are mostly homebound on Saturdays. in addition, Our volunteers are all part of our food distribution network as well, taking care of people they know personally who could use some extra food to help make ends meet.